SomyaGarg17/KeywordExtraction_TopicModelling/README.md

 1. Clone the repository
 2. To install all the libraries (preferably in a VM): pip install -r requirements.txt
 3. To run the app: streamlit run app.py

+Or you could run it locally on your system using : https://keywordextractiontopicmodelling.streamlit.app/